lunij/SnapshotKit/README.md

 > ```
 >

-Better yet, SnapshotTesting isn't limited to views and view controllers!
+Better yet, SnapshotKit isn't limited to views and view controllers!
 There are [a number of available snapshot strategies](Documentation/Available-Snapshot-Strategies.md) to choose from.

 For example, you can snapshot test URL requests (_e.g._, those that your API client prepares).